bobzsj87/ffmpeg-fetch-convert/README.md

 * param: additional ffmpeg args separated by ",". e.g. param=-ar,8000,-ac,1

 ## config
 You should change the paths in the config file.
+Copy and modify from config.js.sample
 * dataPath: where you save input and output file
 * httpPath: if you use a static file server, you can rewrite the path in the return js

 ## install libs
-make sure ffmpeg is install properly, such as libavcodec-extra-53, libmp3lame, etc...
+Make sure ffmpeg is installed properly, such as libavcodec-extra-53, libmp3lame, etc...